perwin/pyimfit/docs/defining_models.md

       - **GaussianRing2Side** -- As for "GaussianRing", except that the ring profile is an asymmetric Gaussian, with different widths on the inner and outer sides.
       Geometric parameters: PA, ell

+      - **GaussianRingAz** -- As for "GaussianRing", except that the surface brightness in the ring varies as a function of azimuth.
+      Geometric parameters: PA, ell

       - **ModifiedKing** -- Elliptical isophotes with a radial surface-brightness